Vietnam.vn - Nền tảng quảng bá Việt Nam

 Trung Quốc hạn chế trẻ em chơi game trong dịp tết- Ảnh 1.

-China tries to control youth gaming addiction
+China is making efforts to control gaming addiction among young people.

-For years now, Tencent and NetEase have been using facial recognition technology to ensure that children cannot use adult accounts to circumvent the law.
+For many years now, Tencent and NetEase have been using facial recognition technology to ensure that children cannot use adult accounts to circumvent the law.

 Source: https://thanhnien.vn/trung-quoc-han-che-tre-em-choi-game-trong-dip-tet-185250128201334285.htm